khoaphamm/AI_Project1/README.md

 # Wordle Game - Trie-Based Search

-A Python implementation of Wordle with AI solvers using Trie data structure and search algorithms (BFS/DFS).
+A Python implementation of Wordle with AI solvers using Trie data structure and search algorithms.

 ## How to Run